audioxide/data/data/posts/20190515-reviews-tim-hecker-anoyo.md

   To get the most out of the record, listeners must embrace the obscurity and relish the moments of discomfort; probing shadows in order to find answers.
 week: 192
+blurb: To get the most out of the record, listeners must embrace the obscurity and relish the moments of discomfort; probing shadows in order to find answers.
 ---
 author: André
 review: >-